 Writing songs get you earnings that are referred to as royalties that occur whenever your original song is played or performed.
-The possibilities are endless, but check out these 7 options for making money in the songwriting world.
+The possibilities are endless, but check out these seven options for making money in the songwriting world.

-This can be easy if you have networking skills and the ability to win people over with a large portfolio of hit songs they can hear to vouch for your work.
+This can be easy if you have networking skills and the ability to win people over with an extensive portfolio of hit songs they can hear to vouch for your work.

 Some writers smartly include royalty splits in their songwriting agreements, but you will have to play around with different methods and see what works best for you and your clients.

 Publishing companies are responsible for getting good songs into the hands of established artists and brands.
 They offer deals to songwriters that they have faith in and who consistently churn out hit songs.

 In order to showcase your songwriting skills, make sure to have your songs recorded.
 If you're going after major publishing companies, you will need to have high-quality demos to give them the best representation of how hot your song can be once performed by the intended singer or band.

 Many songwriters are often gifted with the ability to sing, but the key here is to also be good with marketing and promotion.
 In order to get paid for your music, it must be exposed to thousands of people.

 To take it a step further, if you don't have a publisher, you can create a song publishing company of your own to get access to even more of the royalties generated from a successful song.

 These companies connect song creators to brands that need background music.
 These brands can be TV shows, movies, advertisements, and much more.

-You can get an advantage in this field if you are a producer or an instrumentalist on top of being a songwriter.
+You can get an advantage in this field if you are a producer or an instrumentalist, on top of being a songwriter.
 Licensing companies are often looking for complete and original productions that come from one song creator.

-Similar to works-for-hire that you can write for singers and bands, you can create songs for small businesses in need of jingles or intros.
+Similar to works-for-hire, where you can write for singers and bands, you can create songs for small businesses in need of jingles or intros.

 Once you are an established writer for small business jingles, you can expand to larger brands and earn a ton of money with jingles that can be played on radio, TV, and popular streaming companies like Youtube.

 As a songwriter and possibly a singer and producer as well, you can get into creating original kid-friendly material.
 While this market is growing, it's still not as crowded as the market for songs aimed at adults and teens.

 If you're amazingly gifted, you have an advantage over the thousands of submissions that get sent to popular recurring contests like The John Lennon Songwriting Contest and The International Songwriting Competition.

-These contests have first prize awards as high as $50,000 with trusted song coordinators that have been paying songwriters for decades.
+These contests have first-prize awards as high as $50,000 with trusted business coordinators that have been paying songwriters for decades.

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.